A Portable Diagnostic Platform Offering Affordable and Accessible Care

 Hemex Health collaborated with Tata Elxsi to develop an affordable, portable, and easy-to-use diagnostic device for malaria and sickle-cell anaemia disease detection based on two groundbreaking novel technologies.

 At the same time, over seven percent of the world’s population is at risk of inheriting hemoglobin disorders, including sickle cell disease (SCD) and thalassemia.
 As per the IHME global burden of disease 2017 data, over half a million babies suffered from sickle cell anaemia in Sub-Saharan Africa.
-50-90% of babies suffering from this disorder die before the age of 5 years.
+Tragically, 50-90% of babies suffering from this disorder die before the age of 5 years.
 Early diagnosis could prevent tens of thousands of SCD child deaths each year.

 In our strategic mission to develop and launch a Lab-in-a-Box product, we are delighted to have the right partner in Tata Elxsi who understands the challenges of markets and possesses comprehensive capabilities from concept development to engineering and launch of medical products that meet regulatory standards.